jtmorris/tweet-this/readme.txt

 == Changelog ==
+= 1.3.3 =
+* Fix detection and usage of shortlinks created by the Shortn.It plugin.
 = 1.3.2 =
 * Fix wide button bug in WordPress editor's Text tab. (https://wordpress.org/support/topic/this-plug-in-has-messed-up-my-websites-edit-functions-after-the-last-update?replies=4)
 = 1.3.1 =